AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/product-experience-management.md

 ![pem product page](assets/pem-page-product.png)

 If you have created associated content for that product, switch in the Assets sidebar to "Associated Commerce Content".
 This tab shows you all AEM content that was associated to this product.
-You allows you now to  embellish the  pages with any associated content quickly.
+This allows you now to  embellish the  pages with any associated content quickly.

 ![pem enriched page](assets/pem-page-enriched.png)